 Increasingly there are regional networks of public engagement professionals, which offer support and learning opportunities:

-- Colleagues in Scotland are developing a new Scottish network, ScotPEN, to connect and support people working in engagement professional roles
+- Colleagues in Scotland have developed a new Scottish network, ScotPEN, to connect and support people working in engagement professional roles.

 If you run a network, let us know and we will be pleased to advertise it here.